shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-08-nested-transations-in-rails.markdown

 excerpt: ""
 ---

-In case of a single transation we can apply transation on one database.What if we need _transactions on multiple databases_?
+In case of a single transation we can apply transation on one database.
+What if we need _transactions on multiple databases_?
 Rails supports nested transactions for this but before using it ,read about it carefully.

-Suppose we have two databases A and B.You want to apply transactions on both the databases so that either two of these databases get updated together or nothing gets updated.
+Suppose we have two databases A and B. You want to apply transactions on both the databases so that either two of these databases get updated together or nothing gets updated.

 Case 1: